Gladiios/mern-shop/README.md

 The goal is to create a online shop with :

-- account creation
+- account creation// DONE
-- user login
+- user login// DONE
 - inventory management
 - place order
 - order confirmation email